 Another notable thing is that Radisson - Ojibwa is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the town experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller town.

-The percentage of adults in Radisson - Ojibwa with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.96% of adults in Radisson - Ojibwa have a bachelor's degree or advanced degree.
+The citizens of Radisson - Ojibwa are slightly less educated than the national average of 21.84% for the average city or town: 16.96% of adults in Radisson - Ojibwa have a bachelor's degree or advanced degree

 The per capita income in Radisson - Ojibwa in 2022 was $28,829, which is low income relative to Wisconsin, and lower middle income relative to the rest of the US.
 This equates to an annual income of $115,316 for a family of four.
 However, Radisson - Ojibwa contains both very wealthy and poor people as well.